 YPT Welcomes Syrian Families to Toronto!

-During our 2016/17 Season, Young People’s Theatre was pleased to offer a number of free show tickets to Syrian families who were new to the Toronto area.
-We thank the Canada Council Arts and Culture Welcome Refugee initiative and Sun Life Financial for their support of the program.
+During our 2016/17 Season, Young People’s Theatre was pleased to offer 341 free tickets to Syrian newcomers in the Toronto area, thanks to the support of the Canada Council for the Arts and Sun Life Financial.

 Click here to read more about YPT’s participation in the Canada Council’s new arts initiative welcoming refugees to the country.